 - Combine: In a medium saucepan, add the orange juice, water, coconut aminos, coconut sugar, rice vinegar, garlic, ginger, and red pepper flakes.
 Stir until combined.

 - Simmer: Bring the mixture to a boil, then lower the heat to a simmer and let it cook for 2 minutes.

 - Thicken: In a separate small bowl, whisk the arrowroot and water together.
 Add the arrowroot mixture to the sauce and stir well.
 Simmer the sauce until it starts to thicken, about 5-7 minutes.

 - Toss and Serve: Remove the pan from the heat and let it cool.
 Toss with cooked chicken, beef, shrimp, or roasted cauliflower.
 If not using immediately, store it in the refrigerator in a sealable glass container for up to two weeks.

-What did you think about this orange chicken sauce recipe?
+What did you think about this homemade orange chicken sauce recipe?
 Please come back and let me know below—I’d love to hear from you!

 Recipe by: Noelle Tarr / Coconuts and Kettlebells | Photography by: Casey Colodny / The Mindful Hapa